 Zhang Xun -- A Controversial General in History of China Who Put Loyalty Before Everything

-Zhang Xun (708 -- 757) was one of the most important and heroic generals in the eight-year long An-Shi Rebellion war of the Tang Dynasty; his extreme braveness and intelligence blocked that war in the northern China.
+Zhang Xun (708 -- 757) was one of the most important and heroic generals in the eight-year-long An-Shi Rebellion war of the Tang Dynasty; his extreme braveness and intelligence blocked that war in northern China.

 However, in his difficult battles protecting his city, he and his soldiers ate people; this made him quite a controversial general in the history of China.